☰ Site Navigation

 You have zero privacy.
 Get over it!

 - Scott McNealy, CEO - Sun Microsystems Inc.

 - Don't use your work email account to send personal email.
 If you have Web access but your employer pays for your email account think about getting a free Web based email account.
-Otherwise your employer has the legal right to read your email.
-(Deja News, Yahoo!
-Mail, and HoTMaiL are some ot the most popular free email services available through the web.
-For a longer list visit Yahoo's directory of Free Email Providers.)
+Otherwise your employer has the legal right to read your (i.e., their) email.
+Yahoo!
+Mail and GMail are two of the most popular free email services available through the web.
 Bare in mind, however, it's still possible for your employer to review the sites you've been visiting on the WWW.
 You might want to check the company policy on Internet use.

 - On occasion a well intended individual will email an interesting BDSM related note to several friends and mailing lists and unintenionally included all their addresses in the "TO:" field.
 When this happens every recipient's email address is visible to all the other recipients.
 Even though the harm might be negligable and the intentions good, this might compromise someone's privacy.
 To prevent all the email addresses from being visible to all the users it's best to use only your own address in the "TO:" field and include all the other address in the "BCC:" (Blind Carbon Copy) field.